 That’s why I hope you take just a few minutes to access the exclusive research our team of analysts has put together on this tantalizing tech, and hear more about these names our team believes are well-positioned to capitalize on this major shift.

 Enter your email below to learn about this futuristic technology before it really takes off!

-Returns as of 1 March 2021.
-The Motley Fool Australia's parent company Motley Fool Holdings Inc. owns shares of and recommends Tesla.
-The Motley Fool Australia's parent company Motley Fool Holdings Inc. recommends Intel and recommends the following options: long January 2023 $57 calls on Intel and short January 2023 $57 puts on Intel.
-The Motley Fool Australia has no position in any of the stocks mentioned.
+Returns as of 1 September 2021.
+John Mackey, CEO of Whole Foods Market, an Amazon subsidiary, is a member of The Motley Fool’s board of directors.
+The Motley Fool Australia's parent company Motley Fool Holdings Inc. owns shares of and has recommended Amazon and Tesla.
+The Motley Fool Australia's parent company Motley Fool Holdings Inc. has recommended Intel and has recommended the following options: long January 2022 $1,920 calls on Amazon, long January 2023 $57.50 calls on Intel, short January 2022 $1,940 calls on Amazon, and short January 2023 $57.50 puts on Intel.
+The Motley Fool Australia has recommended Amazon.
 The Motley Fool has a disclosure policy.
 This article contains general investment advice only (under AFSL 400691).
 Authorised by Bruce Jackson.
 For more information about The Motley Fool see our Financial Services Guide.
 All returns cited are hypothetical and based on the percentage change between the stock price at the time of recommendation and the current or sell price (if the position has been closed) at the time of publication.
 Brokerage, taxes and any other associated costs are not taken into account.
 Please remember that investments can go up and down.
 Past performance is not necessarily indicative of future returns.
 Performance figures are not intended to be a forecast and The Motley Fool does not guarantee the performance of, or returns on any investment.
 Any money back guarantee is strictly limited to the subscription price paid for the product.